 What it is used for

-Brass powder is incorporated as a filler in the liquid phase of polyurethane resins, epoxy resins and other casting systems to add mass, weight and genuine metallic appearance to the finished part.
-It is also used in surface gel coat layers to achieve a golden finish without the need for metallising.
+Brass powder is incorporated as a filler in the liquid phase of polyurethane resins, epoxy resins and other casting systems to add mass, weight and real metallic appearance to the final part.
+It is also used in gel coat surface layers to achieve a golden finish without the need for metallisation.

-- Decorative and sculptural pieces with real metallic weight and feel
+- Decorative and sculptural pieces with genuine metallic weight and feel

-- Replicas and reproductions of antique metal parts
+- Replicas and reproductions of period metal objects

 - Special effects and props with a brass appearance